Dutch start-up Tanaruz Boats has launched a 15ft 3D-printed boat called the Tanaruz DSI, which you can shred and print again…

 Need a bigger boat?
 No problem, just pay for the extra material and they will add a few extra feet to it.
 Fancy a change of style?
 Even easier, just pick a different design and the printer will take care of it for as little as 10 per cent of the original purchase price.

-Boats for all
+3D-printed boats for all

 Tanaruz Boats is the brainchild of Alex Shifman, a naval architect and marine engineer, who tried to convince a number of Dutch yards to adopt this new way of building boats.
 After a less than enthusiastic response he set up his own company, RAW Idea, to prove them wrong.

 “Traditional shipbuilding involves a lot of manual labour, especially for customised models,” explains Shifman.
 “This drives up the price of recreational vessels and places them beyond the reach of most, except the lucky few.
 Tanaruz wants to make boating affordable for all, especially those who are looking for a modestly priced and sustainable product.”

 It’s a bold vision but one which is already starting to bear fruit.
 Tanaruz delivered its first production boat, a 15ft electric boat, to a private customer in June, with another six contracts already signed and many more currently in negotiation.

 Part of that is down to an attractive starting price of just €15,000 for the base boat or around €21,000 when fitted out with an electric outboard motor and batteries, but it’s also the appeal of owning a fully recyclable all-electric boat with minimal environmental impact.